aria-systems-group/Formal-Deep-Kernel-Synthesis/README.md

 The tool has been pre-compiled using Make and the `synthesis` executable is in this directory.

+## Running the Code

+An example of how to run the code is shown in run_ex3.sh.
+Note that if you want to incorporate your own dynamics, they need to be defined in dynamics.py for regression of the model and dynamics.jl for simulation.
+Sorry.

 ## Citation
 [1] Xu, H. Zhang, S. Wang, Y. Wang, S. Jana, X. Lin, and C.-J. Hsieh,